Kelly Parker: Collegiate career

+Club career

+Parker is the all-time top goalscorer for the Ottawa Fury.
+Parker was the league's top goalscorer in the 2003 season.
+In 2004, she was named league MVP for the first time.

+In 2009, Parker was drafted by Sky Blue FC.
+She was part of the squad which became inaugural Women's Professional Soccer champions in the 2009 season, and was honoured at the White House by President Obama following the victory.

-Prior to joining SC Freiburg, Parker played for Sky Blue FC of Women's Professional Soccer, UTEP Miners, Ottawa Fury and F.C.
+Prior to joining SC Freiburg in January 2010, Parker played for Sky Blue FC of Women's Professional Soccer, UTEP Miners, Ottawa Fury and F.C.
 Indiana.
+Her time in the Frauen-Bundesliga was cut short due to injury.

-Parker played for W-League winners Buffalo Flash in 2010 and was named MVP after scoring 11 goals in seven games.
+Parker played for W-League winners Buffalo Flash in 2010 and was named MVP after scoring 11 goals in seven games and helping the Flash to an unbeaten league season.
 This was the second time she had won the award, having done so with Ottawa Fury in 2004.
-She is the only player to have won the award twice.
+She earned particular praise for her performances during the Flash's playoff run.
 In August 2010 Parker returned to Sky Blue FC, where she had played in 2009.
 Parker played her last professional season in 2011 with the Western New York Flash and the Atlanta Beat.

+Parker is the only player to have been named the United Soccer League’s W-League Most Valuable Player twice, winning the award in 2004 and 2010.